Jonas Jerebko

-Jonas Jerebko ([ˈjuːnas jɛˈrɛbːkʊ]; born March 2, 1987) is a Swedish professional basketball player.
+Jonas Jerebko ([ˈjuːnas jɛˈrɛbːkʊ]; born March 2, 1987) is a Swedish professional basketball player who last played for the Santeros de Aguada of the Baloncesto Superior Nacional (BSN).
 He was selected as the 39th overall pick in the second round of the 2009 NBA draft by the Detroit Pistons, becoming the second Swedish-born basketball player (after Miles Simon) to be selected in the NBA draft.
 Jerebko played a total of 10 seasons in the NBA with four different teams, the Detroit Pistons, Boston Celtics, Utah Jazz and Golden State Warriors.
-Jerebko most recently played for Russian club Khimki, where he spent two seasons.

 Early life

 As a child growing up in Sweden, Jerebko was involved in many sports, but he excelled at basketball.
 Having parents who played basketball was good for Jerebko because there was very little interest in the game among his friends.
-He moved to Massachusetts during his Senior Year for a better opportunity He would attend Norwood High School for his Senior Year and would impress on the court, receiving a few different offers.
+He moved to Massachusetts during his senior year for a better opportunity He attended Norwood High School for his senior year and would impress on the court, receiving a few different offers.

 In 2005, Jerebko signed to play basketball at the University at Buffalo in his father's hometown.
 Ultimately, he gave up a basketball scholarship for a professional career.